 The common language they developed during the Late Antiquity and Early Middle Ages is described as a 'Saxon' pirate-settlers language, and called Coastal Dutch in linguistic research.
 It is an early form of Frisian and was spoken from the coast of Flanders to the northwest of Germany.
 It is generally agreed that the similarities between Coastal Dutch and English date from this period (Schrijver 2014).
 When piracy in the British Isles gradually was replaced by settlement in the fifth century, this common language (and culture) was exported to England, explaining the similarities between English and Frisian to this day.
 Some even speak of 'heavy migration' from the Low Countries to Britain, both preceding and following the Anglo-Saxon migration, being the basis for the common language (Chamson 2014).

-The offspring of this language on the Continent only survives in province Friesland in the Netherlands, and in enclaves further east in northwest Germany, i.e. Saterfrisian and Nordfriesisch.
+The offspring of this language on the Continent only survives in the province of Friesland in the Netherlands, and in enclaves further east in northwest Germany, i.e. Saterfrisian and Nordfriesisch.
 Today, around 350,000 people speak it as a mother tongue, and these numbers are steadily declining.

 7 - Rebirth of trade

 The pull-out of the Romans, the common North Sea culture that had developed during Late Antiquity, but also the improving climate conditions, were the foundations of the rebirth of commercial activities.
 In fact, the existence of such widespread linguistic communities facilitated contacts between the different shores of north-western Europe.
 Toward 600, the Frisians and the Anglo-Saxons emerge as the chief instigators of this commercial rebirth.
-Also, read our post Porcupines bore U.S. bucks to learn more about the extensive volume of early-medieval Frisian free trade.
+Also, read our blog post Porcupines bore U.S. bucks to learn more about the extensive volume of early-medieval Frisian free trade.

 8 - Land of the Free